Profit margin rules

 History (📄 icon)

-Shows the history on the specific rule made
+Shows the change history for the rule

 Delete (🗑️ icon)